webdev-20/shorti-url-shortener/CONTRIBUTE.md

    `yarn client` to start client only
    `yarn server` to start server only

+The frontend is run on port 5173 and backend is run on port 4002.

+# Installing packages
+in the root folder,
+frontend/client: `yarn workspace client add <package>` backend/server: `yarn workspace server add <package>`

+or navigate to the respective folder and `yarn add <package>`

 # Fetch new changes from upstream

 ### From terminal